 Figure 7.
 An Overview of the Primary Studies Selection.

-The Figure 7shows the amount of studies founded, segmented by the selection criteria in the two selection phases.
-In this initial selection,of the 1,482 studies found, 1,455 were excluded when applying the equation defined in Figure 4.
+Figure 7shows the amount of studies founded, segmented by the selection criteria in the two selection phases.
+In this initial selection, from the 1,482 studies found, 1,455 were excluded when applying the equation defined in Figure 4.
 So, based on this first selection, only 27 primary studies were taken to the final selection.

-Next, we applied the (B3)Apply Quality Assessment; in it all the inclusion and exclusion criteria (including the E6) were applied again in the studies included in the first stage, through the evaluation of their complete texts.
+Next, the (B3)Apply Quality Assessment was utilized; in it all the inclusion and exclusion criteria (including the E6) were applied again in the studies included in the first stage, through the evaluation of their complete texts.
 Thus, for 27 studies selected in the previous phase, 3 were rejected by the exclusion criteria (E1 to E5) after reading the entire text.
 Therefore, the quality criteria were applied to 24 remaining studies.

 When applying the E6 criteria, 14 papers obtained in the QA1 criterion a value less than 1.5 or were considered "lower" by one more of the other criteria (QA2, QA3 or Q4) reducing to 10 the number of studies for (B4)Review Primary Studies.